-We’ve discussed some of the relationship between social media and SEO strategy before, but now it’s time to take a closer look at one of the more puzzling aspects of social posts: The Hashtag.
+We’ve discussed some of the relationships between social media and SEO strategy before, but now it’s time to take a closer look at one of the more puzzling aspects of social posts: The Hashtag.
 Our previous tips for great hashtags understandably left some wondering just how hashtags work in the grand scheme of SEO and page rankings.

 There are generally two approaches taken to hashtags: Make them up on the fly, or use research to find the most popular hashtags out there.
 Both can be dangerous if not used in moderation: In short, customize hashtags to your brand.
 Now let’s look at what a good hashtag can and can’t do…